Kokonico/ObjLog/docs/advanced.md

 ## `@monitor` decorator

-The `@monitor` decorator is a decorator that logs any exceptions that occur in the function it is decorating.
+The `@monitor` decorator is a decorator in the `utils` subpackage that logs any exceptions that occur in the function it is decorating.

 it has a few parameters: